The Nest Egg Portfolio: About Vodafone And The Tensions In Catalonia

 Updates / Other News from Europe

 After a previous attempt earlier this year failed, Private Equity group PAI Partners has approached Refresco Group (OTCPK:RFFRY) once again with a (much) improved offer to take the company private at 19.75 EUR per share.
 Contrary to the 17.30 EUR offer earlier this year (which was immediately rebuffed), Refresco’s board has promised to study the offer.
 Subscribers of European Small Cap Ideas will be happy as Refresco was discussed in July after it purchased the bottling business from Cott Corp (COT) and was added to the ESCI portfolio in September at 16.07 EUR per share.
-The article has now been republished on the Seeking Alpha website here.
+The article has now been republished on the Seeking Alpha website.

 The company’s share price is trading approximately 5% below the offered price, indicating the market isn’t convinced the board will accept the offer (although I believe it’s a very fair and reasonable price as my fair value estimate came in at 18-20 EUR per share).